-The Giuseppe Teucci Historical Archive, already under guardianship of Ambassador of Italy in Kampala Mr. Maurizio Teucci for several years, has officially been placed under the Center for Civil Aviation Studies protection in the same date of her foundation, on 01.12.2017.
-The opening of the Archive to academics, writers and researchers marks the culmination of a desire of spreading this extraordinary historical heritage thanks to the unpublished and importance of the materials hosted.
-The Italian Civil Aviation Society gives constant supports and impulse to any editorial action, to research activities by making a strict selection of the several requests of access to the Historical Archive.
-In particular, the President of the Italian Civil Aviation Society, is directly responsible for the supervision of the Institution profile towards the public and particularly attentive to promote the “Aeronautical Culture” and historical documentary heritage in a national and international context.
+The Giuseppe Teucci Historical Archive, already under guardianship of Ambassador Maurizio Teucci, have officially been placed under the protection of the Center for Civil Aviation Studies on December 1st, 2017.
+The Archive represents the main source for our historical studies and is composed by top classified technical and diplomatic reports of former Air Attaché in Berlin Giuseppe Teucci.
+The opening of the Archive to academics, writers and researchers marks the culmination of a desire to spread this extraordinary historical heritage thanks to the unpublished and importance of the materials hosted.
+The Society offers constant impulse to any editorial action, to research activities by making a strict selection of the many requests of access to the Historical Archive.
+The Italian Civil Aviation Society is directly responsible for the Archive profile towards the public and promotion of the “Aeronautical Culture” notion from a diplomatic and industrial prospective, as well as preserve this important historical heritage in a national and international context.

-The Archive it’s entirely composed by a rich and unpublished documentary heritage, preserved by the Aviators1 of the Teucci family, and particularly significant for the whole 20th Century Aviation Industrial and Diplomatic Affairs history.
-In particular, there are more than 2 000 documents about the Transatlantic Flights guided by Italian Minister for the Royal Air Force Italo Balbo (1930/31–1933), about the sensitive technical-military relations within the Regia Aeronautica, the Luftwaffe and the Suomen Ilmavoimat (1934-1943) and, after the war, with the United States Air Force2 under the diplomatic and industrial profile.
-The Archive library and the entire photogallery collections can be consulted under appointment with the General Secretariat of the Italian Civil Aviation Society.
-The material donated by countess Marta de Benedetti, wife of General Giuseppe Teucci, to the Italian Air Force can be studied by visiting the Italian Air Force Historical Museum located in Vigna di Valle (30 miles from Rome).
+The Archive is entirely composed by a rich and unpublished documentary heritage, preserved by the aviators1 of the Teucci family, and particularly significant for the whole 20th century industrial and diplomatic relations history.
+In particular, there are more than 2 000 documents about the Transatlantic Flights guided by Italian Air Marshall Italo Balbo (1930/31–1933), about the sensitive technical-military relations within the Regia Aeronautica, the Luftwaffe, the Suomen Ilmavoimat and the Lietuvos karinės oro pajėgos (1934-1943) and, after the war, with the United States Air Force2 under the diplomatic and industrial profile.
+The Archive library and the entire photogallery collections can be consulted under appointment with the Society’s Secretariat.
+The material donated by countess Marta Maria de Benedetti, widow of General Giuseppe Teucci, to the Italian Air Force can be studied by visiting the Italian Air Force Historical Museum facilities located in Vigna di Valle (30 miles from Rome).

 1 read “Cap.
 Pil.
 M.A.V.M.
 Virginio Teucci” biography, lost in the skies of Russia.